mehadh/mehadh/README.md

 :technologist:

 I am a backend engineer mostly working with Javascript, Python, and SQL.
-More specifically, I often work with both Node.js and MySQL, and I also frequently work with the [RAGE:MP](https://rage.mp/) platform.
-I am also an avid penetration tester and fraud researcher, although not all of my work in those fields can be published due to its nature.
+More specifically, I often work with both Node.js and MySQL, and I also enjoy working with the [RAGE:MP](https://rage.mp/) platform.
+I am also heavily involved in pen testing and fraud research.

 :floppy_disk:

-Some of my long-term projects are hidden in **private** repositories at the moment.
-If you're interested in my work, feel free to contact me for more information.
+Some of my pen testing & reverse-engineering work is not publicly available due to the nature of the content.
+If you're interested in seeing some of my private work, feel free to contact me.

 :construction_worker: